vivcis/decode-transaction-hex/README.md

 To use the Bitcoin CLI Transaction Decoder, follow these steps:

 1. Clone the repository to your local machine.
-2. Run the `go run main.go` command, providing the Bitcoin raw transaction hex as an argument.
+2. Run `go mod tidy` to install the required dependencies.
 3. Run `go get -u github.com/btcsuite/btcd/wire` to install the `btcd` package.
+4. Run the `go run main.go` command, providing the Bitcoin raw transaction hex as an argument in the func main.
-4. The program will decode the transaction and display the results in the terminal.
+5. The program will decode the transaction and display the results in the terminal.

 Example:
 ```bash